gaoharimran29-glitch/learning-docker/README.md

-docker start <id>           # Start stopped container docker restart <id>         # Restart container docker rm <id>              # Remove container
+docker start <id>           # Start stopped container docker restart <id>         # Restart container docker rm <id>              # Remove container docker logs <containerid>   # To see all the logs of containers docker logs <containerid>   # To see the logs continuosly at runtime
 ```

 # Docker Volumes & Networks – Commands Reference